ubikorp/lacking.org/_posts/playlists/2020-01-21-il-clan-dei-siciliani.md

 title: Il Clan Dei Siciliani
 subtitle: KAFM Grand Junction, 9pm - 12am
 category: playlists
 description: Getting into Darra Adam Khel had not been easy.
-Entering Pakistan was relatively straightforward, with the right-colored passports and decoy suitcases full of Western tourist necessities.
+Getting into Pakistan was relatively straightforward, with the right-colored passports and decoy suitcases full of Western tourist necessities.
 The ride towards the Khyber Pass had been less so, and the necessary disguises and bribes to get past the checkpoints that turned away foreigners were more of an ordeal than ordinary.
 The dusty vehicle, neither